 Putting out fleeces is often a strategy to avoid doing the work of decision making.
 It is also a strategy to avoid obedience out of fear and a lack of faith.
 We want to be confident in our decision making and putting out fleeces is not the way to do it.

 Decision making is an active, not passive process.

 Lord Jesus forgive me for all the times that I have required signs from you to make a decision, often before I obey.
-Forgive me for the lack of faith I have in the promises of scripture and allowing fear to overwhelm me.
+Forgive me for the lack of faith I have in the promises of scripture and my reluctance to spend time in the study of Your Word during decision making.
+I acknowledge that at times I have allowed fear to overwhelm me and have delayed obedience when it has been clear to me the path I should take.
 Help me to live my life based on scripture, so that I don’t have to wonder about what you want from me, but step out in confident faith knowing I understand your heart and your desires.

 If you have enjoyed this post, also read: